Sneha24-tech/cute-to-do-app/README.md

 ## 💡 Features

-- 📋 Add, delete, and check off tasks
-- 🎀 Simple, elegant, and responsive UI
-- 💾 Tasks remain visible until refreshed (basic local session)
-- 🌐 Beginner-friendly and perfect for learning full-stack flow
+- Cute, aethetic themes with custom fonts and background 🌸💫
+- Splash screen animation before Home page  💻
+- Add/Delete tasks with custom priority levels 🌈
+- Mark tasks as complete with a faded visual ✅
+- Real-time date picker for planning future tasks 📆
+- Toggle between light and dark mode 🌕🌑
+- Displays motivational quote of the day 🚀

 ## 🧠 What I Learned

+### This project was my first step into real-world web development.
+I used Python Flask to manage the backend logic and routing.
+HTML and CSS gave life to my frontend, styled with love to match my aesthetic preferences.

+  🧠 I learnt:
 - Creating interactive UIs with HTML, CSS, and JS
 - Integrating Python with frontend using Flask routes
 - Structuring HTML forms and handling user input